 With a global footprint of 140,000 employees, Tuttle says she had the benefit of foresight from her colleagues around the world.
-She emphasized that although her role is specific to the US, which as a nation is behind the COVID-19 curve globally, she has made it a point to take learnings and best practices from her global colleagues in China and Italy, especially.
+She emphasized that although her role is specific to the US, which as a nation started the pandemic behind some of the globe, she has made it a point to take learnings and best practices from her global colleagues in China and Italy, especially.

 7. Remember the Human Element of the Crisis

 Tina Tuttle predicted that the COVID-19 crisis is probably going to end up being one of the biggest crises to manage as a communications professional.
 However, she said, it is important to remember the huge impact on us as human beings, not just employees.